 Though there are no quick fixes for losing weight in just a few days time, eating a “clean” diet, i.e. going back to basics and eating little to no processed or packaged foods, can help you gain energy for your summer vacation travels, and you’ll likely lose weight slowly but steadily as you redirect your diet.
 Focus on whole foods including whole grains, fruits, vegetables, healthy fats, and protein.
 Say no to anything over-processed or artificially preserved or sweetened.

 Drink Spa Water

 The Institute of Medicine recommends a water intake of at least 9 cups of water per day.
 Fight fluid retention and release water weight by adding some natural diuretics – cucumbers, asparagus, lemon and green tea – to your water.
 Add slices of cucumber to your pitcher of water or a lemon wedge to your green tea.

+Want to get your body beach ready fast?
 Research proves that more than moderate drinking is linked to a greater risk of being overweight or obese, but more than that, alcohol can slow down your metabolism and leave you bloated.
 Alcohol contains only empty calories and has zero nutritional value.
 Avoid alcohol’s dehydrating effects by cutting it out altogether.
 You’ll also have a better night’s sleep and feel more energized during your daily workout.

 Stand Up Straight

 Keep your body aligned and your core muscles engaged with good posture: just by standing up straight you’ll burn more calories in a day by working those abs with good posture throughout the day.
 Try some pilates to really work on your posture!